 7. Outsourcing and offshoring

-Businesses need to stay competitive, and as part of this trend, globalisation has made it easier for companies to outsource their IT, administration and customer service needs to countries with lower wages.
+Businesses in Singapore need to stay competitive, and as part of this trend, globalisation has made it easier for companies to outsource their IT, administration and customer service needs to countries with lower wages.

 If you're being asked to help train foreign workers with skillsets similar to yours, it could be part of a bigger plan to save money by moving your type of job offshore.

 Automation is impacting every sector of the workforce, and poses a threat to routine manual processing roles.

 Customer service representatives are at the most immediate risk, but as artificial intelligence improves, that could grow to include finance, accounting, and even some creative professions.

 Keep this in mind if your employer is investing in new technologies that they say are simply meant to make your job easier.

 If you see a lot of candidates with little or no industry experience being interviewed for jobs in your department, that could signal that the company is aiming to cut payroll costs by replacing experienced employees with entry-level ones.